google/WebFundamentals/src/content/en/updates/2018/08/reportingapi.md

 ### Network errors {: #nel }

-[Network Error Logging][nel] (NEL) is a new spec that defines a mechanism for collecting client-side network errors on a page using the `NEL` HTTP response header.
-To be able to report those errors to a server, it integrates with the Reporting API.
-To send a page's network errors, you need to setup the `Report-To` header and then tell the browser which pages to report errors for.
+The [Network Error Logging][nel] (NEL) spec defines a **mechanism for collecting client-side network errors from an origin**.
+It uses the new `NEL` HTTP response header to setup to tell the browser collect network errors, then integrates with the Reporting API to report the errors to a server.

-First, add another named group in the
-`Report-To` header which specifies an endpoint for receiving the reports:
+To use NEL, first setup the `Report-To` header with a collector that uses a named group:

 ```
 Report-To: {